Mihail Kogălniceanu: Secularization of monastery estates

 Although political opposition prevented him from pushing agrarian reform at the time that he proposed it, Mihail Kogălniceanu is seen as the person responsible for the manner in which it was eventually carried out by Cuza.
-The changes in legislation came at the end of a lengthy process, inaugurated in 1860, when the institution regulating legislative projects for the two principalities, the Conservative-dominated Common Commission of Focșani, refused to create the basis for land reform.Giurescu, p.147 Instead, it provided for an end to corvées, while allowing peasants on boyar estates control over their own houses and a parcel of pasture.Stavrianos, p.353 Known as Legea Rurală (the "Rural Law"), the project received instant support from the then-Premier Barbu Catargiu, leader of the Conservatives, and the target of vocal criticism on Kogălniceanu's part.Gheorghe & Șerbu, p.23; Giurescu p.147 On June 6, 1862, the project was first debated in parliament, causing a standstill between Cuza and the Conservatives.Giurescu, p.147-148 As noted by historian L. S. Stavrianos, the latter considered the project advantageous because, while preserving estates, it created a sizable group of landless and dependent peasants, who could provide affordable labor.
+The changes in legislation came at the end of a lengthy process, inaugurated in 1860, when the institution regulating legislative projects for the two principalities, the Conservative-dominated Common Commission of Focșani, refused to create the basis for land reform.Giurescu, p.
+147 Instead, it provided for an end to corvées, while allowing peasants on boyar estates control over their own houses and a parcel of pasture.Stavrianos, p.
+353 Known as Legea Rurală (the "Rural Law"), the project received instant support from the then-Premier Barbu Catargiu, leader of the Conservatives, and the target of vocal criticism on Kogălniceanu's part.Gheorghe & Șerbu, p.
+23; Giurescu p.
+147 On June 6, 1862, the project was first debated in parliament, causing a standstill between Cuza and the Conservatives.Giurescu, pp. 147–148 As noted by historian L. S. Stavrianos, the latter considered the project advantageous because, while preserving estates, it created a sizable group of landless and dependent peasants, who could provide affordable labor.

-Late in the same month, Catargiu was mysteriously assassinated on Mitropoliei Hill, on his way back from Filaret, where he had attended a festivity commemorating the Wallachian revolution (he was succeeded by Nicolae Kretzulescu, after the interim premiership of Apostol Arsachi).Gheorghe & Șerbu, p.24-27, 32–33; Giurescu, p.148 On June 23, Legea Rurală was passed by Parliament, but Cuza would not promulgate it.
+Late in the same month, Catargiu was mysteriously assassinated on Mitropoliei Hill, on his way back from Filaret, where he had attended a festivity commemorating the Wallachian revolution (he was succeeded by Nicolae Kretzulescu, after the interim premiership of Apostol Arsachi).Gheorghe & Șerbu, pp. 24–27, 32–33; Giurescu, p.
+148 On June 23, Legea Rurală was passed by Parliament, but Cuza would not promulgate it.
 According to Kogălniceanu, the Conservatives Arsachi and Kretzulescu were reluctant to propose the law for review by Cuza, knowing that it was destined to be rejected.
 Discussions then drifted toward the matter of confiscating land from the Greek Orthodox monasteries in Romania (their sizable properties and traditional tax exemptions had been the subject of controversy ever since the Phanariote period).
 In late 1862, their revenues were taken over by the state, and, during the summer of the following year, a sum of 80 million piasters was offered as compensation to the Greek monks, in exchange for all of the monasteries' land.